maibennett/website_github/exampleSite/content/covid.md

 <img src="/images/cum_all.png" width="600">
 </p>

-How does it look by regio?
+How does it look by region?
 Santiago is pretty much driving the growth:

 <p align="center">
 <img src="/images/cum_regions.png" width="600">